 "When it comes to being a good manager, a boss needs to know three questions: Where do the workers need to go?
 What do they need to know?
 And how do they need to grow?Ē Lipman added. ďAnd now that is especially important.
 Management skills become even more valuable with declining budgets and personnel numbers.
 Anybody can be a good leader when times are good.
 But when time arenít, thatís when it counts, Lipman said.

-In addition to the Parks Management and Liability Issues course, the Rutgersí continuing professional education program is offering an Athletic Field Maintenance and Construction seminar on February 21 and 22.
+In addition to the Parks Management and Liability Issues course, the Rutgersí continuing professional education program offers an Athletic Field Maintenance and Construction.
 That program focuses on what managers need to know about maintenance and repairs, drainage, pest management and construction, be it a baseball field, football field or soccer field, or other athletic fields.

 Those who have taken the original course say what Lipman and Dougherty teach can save a municipality a lot of money.